gaultier/blog/subtle_bug_with_go_errgroup.md

 http request error: Get "http://localhost:8000/haveibeenpawned.txt": context canceled
 ```

 Uh...what?
 We do not even have a timeout set!
+How can the context be canceled?

 At that point, a great collegue of mine helped me debug and found the issue.
-He sent me this one line from the `errgroup` [documentation](https://pkg.go.dev/golang.org/x/sync/errgroup#Group.Wait):
+He sent me this one line from the `errgroup` [documentation](https://pkg.go.dev/golang.org/x/sync/errgroup#Group.WithContext):

-> Wait blocks until all function calls from the Go method have returned, then returns the first non-nil error (if any) from them.
+> The derived Context is canceled the first time a function passed to Go returns a non-nil error or the first time Wait returns, whichever occurs first.

 Ah... that's why.
+I mean, it makes sense that the context is canceled on the first error occurring, that's how operations in other goroutines can notice and also stop early.
+It's just surprising to me that this happens also when `Wait` returns and no error happened.

 Ok, how do we fix it then?

 This was my fix in the real program: since the HTTP call is the one that does not get to run, and this could take up some time, why not also run it in a goroutine in the `errgroup`?
-The real Have I Been Pawned API accepts a SHA1 hash of the password, not bcrypt, so this task is thus completely independent from the others.
+This task is completely independent from the others.

 Here it is, quite a short fix: